zaboople/essay/Software/DependencyInjectionPart1.md

     m.mine1()
     m.mine2()

 That's very fancy, and it does eliminate all the parameter-passing except for the one-time constructor parameters.

-However, all of three of our solutions lead to a new problem.
+However, all of three of our solutions soon lead to a new problem.

 ## Call Chains